-This Consent Order shall apply to and be binding upon EPA and the Respondent, its agents, successors, assigns, officers, directors, and principals.
-Respondent is jointly and severally responsible for carrying out all actions required of it by this Consent Order.
+This Consent Order shall apply to and be binding upon EPA and the Respondent, its agents, successors and assigns.
 The signatories to this Consent Order certify that they are authorized to execute and legally bind the parties they represent to this Consent Order.
 No change in the ownership or corporate status of the Respondent shall alter its responsibilities under this Consent Order.